False

 the various tin compounds likely produced by combustion are toxic the concentration

-is probably too low to be detected or significant compared to all the other
+is probably too low to be detected or they are insignificant compared to all the other

 toxic chemicals in vehicle exhaust anyway.
 A competing version available in